Behavioral Economics in B2B SaaS Trials

 - The more they invest in setting up the product, the more they'll value it.
 It's like building a virtual home – the more effort you put in, the harder it is to leave.

 - Personalization creates a sense of ownership and control.
-A CRM that lets users customize fields and workflows, for instance, becomes their CRM, not just some generic software.
+A crm that lets users customize fields and workflows, for instance, becomes their crm, not just some generic software.

 Who wants to start from scratch?
 Nobody, that's who!
 Make it easy for users to see the value immediately by pre-populating their trial with relevant stuff.